gsvendsen/fake-news/README.md

 ## Functionality
 By looping over data arrays from `data.php` the site will show a continuous feed containing news items created by authors.

+By using the `compareDates` function the array of news items is sorted so that the newest items are shown at the top of the feed

 To fetch certain data from different arrays functions from `functions.php`are used.

 ### To-do:
 - Implement improved styling using a GUI